 To avoid hassles, choose a lender like Bajaj Finserv, which offers fast approval based on simple eligibility criteria that are easy to match up to.
 To be eligible you must:

-- Be an Indian resident aged between 20 and 60 years
+- Be an Indian resident aged between 21 years to 80 years*

 - Be employed in an MNC, public or private organisation